Best Gay Bars & Clubs in Phoenix (2026)

 Subscribe Now

-Phoenix's gay bar scene does something most cities can't: it puts nearly everything within a single walkable mile.
-The Melrose District — the stretch of 7th Avenue between Indian School and Camelback Roads — packs a country-western institution, a bar inside a converted church, one of the country's few lesbian-owned bars, a Latin dance club, and a half-dozen more into a tight, bar-crawlable strip marked by a rainbow crosswalk.
-Scottsdale adds upscale nightlife 15 minutes east, and a handful of neighborhood bars scattered across the metro round out a scene that punches well above what most people expect from a desert city.
+Phoenix's gay bar scene does something most cities can't: it gives you a true gayborhood — a walkable strip of bars you can crawl on foot.
+The Melrose District — the stretch of 7th Avenue between Indian School and Camelback Roads — packs a country-western institution, a dramatically cathedral-styled bar, one of the country's few lesbian-owned bars, a women-focused sports bar, and several more into a tight, bar-crawlable strip marked by a rainbow crosswalk.
+A second cluster of bars and dance clubs sits a short rideshare away on Central Avenue and McDowell Road, and a handful of neighborhood bars scattered across the metro round out a scene that punches well above what most people expect from a desert city.

 What makes Phoenix's bar scene distinctive isn't just the concentration — it's the character.
 This is a community that's been building since Charlie's Phoenix opened in 1984, and the regulars at these bars know each other by name.
 Add in some of the cheapest bar prices in any major US city, year-round patio weather (outside of summer), and a lesbian bar scene that bucks the national trend of closures, and Phoenix earns its place on the LGBTQ+ nightlife map.

-Here are the best LGBTQ+ bars and clubs in Phoenix and Scottsdale, plus the queer-friendly spots worth your time.
+Here are the best LGBTQ+ bars and clubs across Phoenix and the Valley, plus the queer-friendly spots worth your time.

 Pro Tip

-The Melrose District bar strip runs along 7th Avenue between Indian School Road and Camelback Road — about a one-mile stretch you can walk end to end.
+The Melrose District bar strip runs along 7th Avenue between Indian School Road and Camelback Road — a walkable stretch you can crawl end to end.
 The rainbow crosswalk at 7th and Glenrosa marks the center.
-Scottsdale venues are a 15-20 minute rideshare east.
-Bars outside the Melrose strip require a car or rideshare.
+A second cluster of bars and clubs sits a short rideshare east on Central Avenue and McDowell Road, and a few neighborhood bars are scattered farther out — anything off the 7th Avenue strip is a quick rideshare.

 1. Charlie's Phoenix